realtimeradio/ata_snap/docs/source/f_manual.rst

   - bits[63:56] (i.e. ``(header >> 56) & 0xff``) : 8-bit firmware version

 Headers fields should be interpretted as follows:
   - *Antenna ID*: A runtime configurable ID which uniquely associates a packet with a particular SNAP board and antenna.
-See ``TODO``
   - *Channel block index*: Indicates which channels are in this packet.
 A value of :math:`b` indicates that this packet contains channels :math:`512b` to :math:`512(b+1)`.
   - *Accumulation ID*: A counter that represents the integration number.
-I.e., the first integration will have an ID 0, the second and ID 1, etc. These IDs should be referred to GPS time through knowledge of the system sampling rate and accumulation length parameters, and the system was last synchronized (see ``TODO``).
+I.e., the first integration will have an ID 0, the second and ID 1, etc. These IDs should be referred to GPS time through knowledge of the system sampling rate and accumulation length parameters, and the system was last synchronized (see `sec-timing`).
   - *Firmware version*: Bit [7] is always 0 for *Spectrometer* packets.
 The remaining bits contain a compile-time defined firmware version, represented in the form bit[6].bits[5:3].bits[2:0].
 This document refers to firmware version |version|.

-The data payload in each packet should be interpretted as an 8192 byte array of network-endian 32-bit integers with dimensions ``channel x polarization-product``.
+The data payload in each packet should be interpretted as an 8192 byte array of 32 bit floats with dimensions ``channel x polarization-product``.
 The ``channel`` index runs from 0 to 511.
 The ``polarization-product`` index runs from 0-3 with: